thomasderooij/laravel-modules/README.md

 change it in the config/modules file, or add 'MODULES_VANILLA={your preferred name here}' to your .env file

 ### Roadmap
-The following things will be applied before moving to a 1.x stage:
+The following things are planned, loosely
+ * Seeders
  * Broadcast service provider composite functionality
  * migrate:refresh command
  * Drawing pretty ASCII pictures to visualise your dependencies